osmanbeyoglulab/PyAffreg/README.md

 		    Y_pred: predicted interaction from predict function,
 			Y_test: the ground truth value of Y, usually it is the test dataset from data splitting

-### Build extention
+### How to run

+#### 1. Download PyAffreg
+#### 2. Build Bython extension module

-Affreg calls a few python customerized extensions which need to be built on site
+Affreg calls a few cython customerized extensions which need to be built on site

-- build cythLeastR extention modue
+##### - build cythLeastR extention modue

-    1) Goto folder "cythKrnPlus built", then execute command: python setup.py build_ext --inplace
+1)  Goto folder "cythKrnPlus built", then execute command:

+        python setup.py build_ext --inplace

 It will generate the file cythLeastR.cpython-37m-x86_64-linux-gnu.so (Mac or Linux), or cythLeastR.cp37-win_amd64.pyd (Windows).

 2) Copy the file into pyAffreg folder

-- build cythKrnPlus extention modue
+##### - build cythKrnPlus extention modue

-    1) Goto folder "cythKrnPlus built", then execute command: python setup.py build_ext --inplace
+1) Goto folder "cythKrnPlus built", then execute command:

+    python setup.py build_ext --inplace

 It will generate the file cythKrnPlus.cpython-37m-x86_64-linux-gnu.so (Mac or Linux), or cythKrnPlus.cp37-win_amd64.pyd (Windows).

 2) Copy the file into pyAffreg folder

-### Usage of AffReg
+#### 3. Use AffReg class

 1) Import the class